The National Federation of the Blind

 Program participants will receive

-- Travel Tales, a quarterly parent e-newsletter filled with ideas about how to foster age-appropriate movement in young children through the use of the long white cane (see examples of past e-newsletters)
+- The BEE, a monthly parent e-newsletter filled with ideas about how to foster age-appropriate movement in young children through the use of the long white cane (see examples of past e-newsletters)

 - An informational DVD